 IFRS 16, Leases ("IFRS 16") is effective for annual periods commencing on or after January 1, 2019.
 This new standard eliminates the classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all significant leases with a term of longer than 12 months.
-Early adoption is permitted provided IFRS 15 has already been adopted or is applied from the same date.
-The Company is currently evaluating the impact the standard is expected to have on its consolidated financial statements.
+The Company is currently evaluating the impact of this new standard on its financial statements.
+The Company's initial assessment is that IFRS 16 will result in an increase in assets and liabilities as fewer lease payments will be expensed, which will also result in an increase in depreciation expense and also an increase in cash flow from operating activities as these lease payments will be recorded as financing outflows in the consolidated statements of cash flows.
+The Company has not yet determined whether such adjustments will be material.

-NOTES TO THE CONSOLIDATED CONDENSED INTERIM FINANCIAL STATEMENTS APRIL 30, 2018 (Unaudited - Prepared by Management)
+NOTES TO THE CONSOLIDATED CONDENSED INTERIM FINANCIAL STATEMENTS OCTOBER 31, 2018 (Unaudited - Prepared by Management)